-The Board of Mangers is undertaking a survey of livestock owners and operations in the state to better coordinate education and outreach efforts to the diverse livestock industry.
-Farm Bureau supports this effort and encourages our members to participate in the survey.
+The Board of Mangers has undertaken a survey of livestock owners and operations in the state to better coordinate education and outreach efforts to the diverse livestock industry.
+Farm Bureau supported this effort and encouraged our members to participate in the survey.

-An issue impacting the livestock industry is the limited access to slaughterhouse facilities willing to cut and process animals for retail sale.
+An issue impacting the livestock industry is the limited access to slaughterhouse facilities.
 For many small-scale livestock producers, the custom-cut retail market is essential for sustained viability.
 USDA slaughterhouse inspection standards, while rightly aimed at ensuring public health and safety, are not tailored to facilities that specialize in custom cutting for the retail marketplace.
 As a result, slaughterhouses interested in offering this essential service for small-scale livestock producers are forced to either scale up, making substantial investments to maintain compliance with USDA regulations, or move away from offering these services altogether.
 When the latter occurs, small-scale livestock producers lose access to this essential support service and are forced to travel greater distances - oftentimes out-of-state - to have their animals processed for retail sale.